coreizer/coreizer/README.md

 📄 I'm Currently working on:

-- RedM: Read Dead Streamer from 2024.
+- RedM: Red Dead Streamer from 2024.
 - ChatHub from 2023.
 - more....